Firms To Watch: Sport

 Principaux dossiers

-• Acted for Jacksonville Jaguars LLC as project construction counsel, including drafting and negotiation of the project architect agreement and construction contract, and advice on structuring insurance and the risk management program for the Stadium of the Future.
+• Serve as project construction counsel, including drafting and negotiation of the project architect agreement and construction contract, for the Stadium of the Future.

 Vinson & Elkins LLP